altocodenl/tagaway-mobile/tagaway/lib/readme.md

       }, '', 'mute');
 ```

 If the server also didn't bring a last month, this must be a ronin query (a query without pivs).
 So we set `currentMonth` to an empty string.
 Note: this should only happen if either the user has no pivs uploaded, or if the query result was changed because of untaggings/deletions in another device.
+It could also happen if the user selects a tag that is only possessed by pivs in the upload queue and haven't been uploaded yet.

 ```dart
       if (queryResult ['lastMonth'] == null) StoreService.instance.set ('currentMonth', '');